sandboxnu/graduatenu/packages/scrapers-v2/src/runtime/README.md

 To do this, we use the `addPhase` function.
 It essentially takes a function and wraps it in a try/catch so that errors don't break the whole scraper.

-The types for this function are a little hard to read, but essentially it just wraps each stage in a try/catch, so that if the stage errors out, the scrape doesn't explode.
+The types for this function are a little hard to read, but these exist just to make sure everything is type-checked properly.

 It also skips the stage if there was already an error earlier on in the pipeline.